What are your thoughts or simulation results of the balancing costs in a regime of 15 min ISP and one price settlement?

 How about DA time unit, as also requested by electricity regulation entering into force 1.1.2020?

 To our knowledge there is not yet a common position among NEMO’s on how to solve the 15 min DA trade requirement from Clean Energy Package.
+The main challenge is to cross-match 15 minutes and 60 minutes products in the auction Euphemia.

 Is there analysis on how HVDC ramping will be increased as ISP 15 is introduced?